drewdkavi/MLL/README.md

     python setup.py

-Use the library - to see some demonstrations of it run:
+Use the library - *to see some demonstrations of the library in action run:*

     python main.py